lrspeiser/DensityDependentMetricModel/README.md

 [^6]: Joyce, A., Jain, B., Khoury, J., & Trodden, M. (2015). *Physics Reports*, 568, 1-98.
 [^7]: Foreman-Mackey, D., Hogg, D. W., Lang, D., & Goodman, J. (2013). *Publications of the Astronomical Society of the Pacific*, 125(925), 306.
 [^8]: Lelli, F., McGaugh, S. S., & Schombert, J. M. (2016). *The Astronomical Journal*, 152(6), 157.

----
-*For details on running the code, dependencies, and extending the model, please see the sections below (or refer to the original detailed README if this summary is part of a larger document).*

-*(You would then append the more practical sections like "Repository Layout", "Quick Start", "Command-Line Options", etc., from your previous README here if this is the main README file for the repository.)*